-4.05 Components are usually laid out and assembled on two opposite sides of the tower.
+4.05 Components usually are laid out and assembled on two opposite sides of the tower.
 Two legs and their connecting bracing are assembled, and all bolts tightened.
-Splice plates are installed at the top of each leg, but the nuts and PALNUTS are not tightened at this time.
+Splice plates are installed at the top of each leg, but the nuts and Palnuts are not tightened at this time.